MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-android.md

     ```

-5. Initialize the engagement insights SDK from your MainActivity:
+## Step 3.
+Initialize the SDK from your MainActivity

     Java:
     ```java